This article is part of a larger series on How to Do Payroll.

 - Members of a religious organization

-- Accredited Illinois college or university employees where the is a student covered under the Fair Labor Standards Act (FLSA)
+- Accredited Illinois college or university employees where the employee is a student covered under the Fair Labor Standards Act (FLSA)

 - Certain employees of motor carrier companies